Paul Winthrop Conley: Life outside boxing

-In 1948 Paul W. Conley married Constance M. Simmons.
-The couple had three children, Paul W. Conley, Bruce L. Conley and Susan J. (Simmons.)
-Conley.
-The family resided at 756 East Fourth Street in Southie.
-Throughout his career as a longshoreman Paul Conley was very active in efforts to improve the Port of Boston’s working conditions.
-Conley also served as a member of the International Longshoremen’s Association district council.
-Conley also had a life-long interest in promoting the careers of the youth of the community.
-Conley also worked with the South Boston Social and Athletic Club, and the New England AAU as well as other youth- oriented organizations.
+Outside of his amateur boxing career, Paul W. Conley worked as a shipyard worker at the Fore River Shipyard in Quincy, Massachusetts; he later became a longshoreman working at various piers and warehouses in the Port of Boston.
+In 1942, Conley became a member of the International Longshoremen's Association (ILA); he would later serve on the association's district council for his region.
+Throughout his career as a longshoreman, Conley was very active in efforts to improve the Port of Boston's working conditions.
+He also had a lifelong interest in promoting the careers of the youth of the community, and worked with youth-oriented organizations such as the South Boston Social and Athletic Club and the New England AAU.

+In 1945, Conley was working as a longshoreman at the South Boston Army Base.
+After he and some colleagues returned from a three-day strike on March 22 of that year, a shipping company's work gang leader refused to provide them with work, and a fight broke out between the two sides.
+Three men were injured in the brawl, including Conley, who suffered "lacerations to his left leg". were injured during the fracas.
+The shipping company's employee was arrested by the Boston Police on an assault charge; none of the injured longshoremen were ever arrested or charged with any crime as a result of the fracas.

+In 1948, Paul W. Conley married Constance M. Simmons.
+The couple had three children: Paul W. Conley, Bruce L. Conley, and Susan J. (Simmons) Conley.
+The family resided at 756 East Fourth Street in South Boston.
+On January 28, 1978, Conley was "honored by his many friends at a testimonial" at the Boston Teachers Union Hall.

-On January 28, 1978 “Former N. E. light heavyweight and Golden Gloves heavyweight Paul Conley...” was” honored by his many friends at a testimonial ... at the Boston Teachers Union Hall at Bayside Mall in South Boston.”
-Paul W. Conley died at his home in Southie on November 9, 1978.
+Paul W. Conley died at his home on November 9, 1978.
 On April 24, 1979, the Massachusetts General Court designated the Castle Island Terminal at City Point in Southie as the Paul W. Conley terminal.
-On October 15, 1981, a banner front page headline in the South Boston Tribune announced that “[t]he Port of Boston’s newest maritime facility [(the Paul W. Conley Terminal)] was dedicated in an event highlighting Massport’s Port Week activities” that had been held the previous Sunday.
-At the time that the new facility was dedicated, the Paul W. Conley Terminal was expected to handle twenty thousand containers per year that would expand the Port of Boston’s capacity by fifty percent.
+The dedication for the terminal was held on October 11, 1981.
+At the time that the new facility was dedicated, the Paul W. Conley Terminal was expected to handle twenty thousand containers per year and to expand the Port of Boston's capacity by fifty percent.

-Since Paul W. Conley Terminal opened in 1981 its owner "Massport added three new ship-to-shore cranes with lift height of 160 feet above the rail and an outreach of 22 containers wide.
-They were commissioned in October 2021.
-In addition to the new ship-to-shore cranes, Conley Terminal improvements include the construction of two 50-foot berths, expanded reefer storage, and new in-and-out gate facilities.
-The Port of Boston also now operates a fleet of 16 RTG’s.
-A $75 million Freight Haul Road was opened in 2018 for the trucking community to conveniently access the interstate highways.
-Conley Terminal is able to support continued growth by handling the larger ships now transiting through the Panama and Suez Canals.